opticdev/optic/website/blog/documenting-an-express-api-with-optic.md

 API documentation as you have seen above is much easier with Optic.
 It does all the big work for you allowing users to focus mainly on the development process of their API.
 Unlike some other documentation tools available, Optic documents your API while you develop them by observing and registering new endpoints as you create them.

 If you want to use Optic as a middleware in your Express stack, you can check out [https://github.com/opticdev/optic-node/tree/main/frameworks/express](https://github.com/opticdev/optic-node/tree/main/frameworks/express).
-We'd love to get your feedback on the moduile.
+We'd love to get your feedback on the module.

 Want to write an Optic library for your framework of choice?
 Optic is an open-source project, so you can [join the community](https://www.useoptic.com/docs/community/) working hard to make writing documentation easy.